Supplement to Trinity

 At one point in the debate, Sherlock argued that the unitarians were as much trinitarians as Wallis was (Hunt 1871, 201–21).
 Firmin and many in his party, it seems, agreed.
 They argued in several tracts that there is only a verbal disagreement between themselves and the orthodox trinitarians.
 Both may be called “nominal trinitarians”, who hold that there are three “persons” in God not in the sense of three selves or subjects of consciousness, but in the sense of three distinctions within, properties of, or relations in God, such as Augustine's mind, wisdom, and love (Dixon 2003, 131; Hunt 1871, 220; Wilbur 1925, ch.
 29).
 (Cf. supplementary document on the history of trinitarian doctrines section 3.3.2.)
 In short, as the Anglican church had repudiated tritheism, the unitarians felt that their concerns about upholding God's uniqueness had been satisfied.
 The idea that Sabellianism, unitarianism, and nominal trinitarianism differ only verbally, continued for some time, dubious though it may be.
 (Depending on how they are defined, they'll probably differ with respect to christology, an area not much in focus in that controversy.)

-For his part, in 1701 Nye declared himself orthodox, repudiated at least some of his previous writings, and proceeded to explicate orthodox trinitarianism as the view that a “person” in God “is only a mode or Property; as such Mode is considered together with the Divine Essence, Godhead, or God.”
-Nye also sounded notes of pro-Nicene style mysterianism (see main entry section 4), and defended his views from the charge of heretical modalism by insisting that his three person-modes were internal to God, i.e., God's intrinsic properties (Dixon 2003, 172–4).
+For his part, in 1701 Nye declared himself orthodox, repudiated at least some of his previous writings, and proceeded to expound a one-self Trinity theory on which a “person” in God “is only a mode or Property; as such Mode is considered together with the Divine Essence, Godhead, or God.”
+Nye also sounded notes of pro-Nicene style mysterianism (see main entry section 3), and defended his views from the charge of heretical modalism by insisting that his three person-modes were internal to God, i.e., God's intrinsic properties (Dixon 2003, 172–4).

 Recent scholarship has illuminated the views of that groups of fourth-century theologians called “Arians”, “semi-Arians” (“homoian Arians”), and “neo-Arians” (sometimes called “anhomoian Arians”) (Hanson 1988; Kopecek 1979; Wiles 1996; Williams 2001).
 Here we can only give a rough sketch of this loose family of fourth-century theories.
 All these terms but the first were coined by 19th and 20th century scholars.
 The term “Arian” was bestowed on them by their fierce opponent Athanasius in order to associate them with the formally condemned Arius.
 (See section 3.2 of the supplementary document on the history of trinitarian doctrines.)
 These “Arians” were aggressively denounced by Athanasius, who argued (in the summary of a recent scholar) that their “appeal to reason is sophistic, their appeal to Scripture a pretence, and their appeal to tradition an insult” (Wiles 1996, 9).